DanGioGames/factorio-combinator-orchestra/USER MANUAL.md

 * <img src="https://wiki.factorio.com/images/thumb/Crude_oil_barrel.png/48px-Crude_oil_barrel.png" width="24" height="24"/> =  beat count in one bar, goes from 1 to `beats-per-bar` over and over (eg. if there's 5 beats per bar, it goes from 1 through 5)
 * <img src="https://wiki.factorio.com/images/thumb/Petroleum_gas_barrel.png/48px-Petroleum_gas_barrel.png" width="24" height="24"/> =  bar count in group of 4 bars, goes from 1 to 4 over and over

-*This effectively means that programming complex tunes in the Factorio Music Machine should follow this time structure : x bars divided into y beats divided into z breves (or sixteenth notes)*
+*This effectively means that programming tunes in the Factorio Music Machine should follow this time structure : x bars divided into y beats divided into z breves (or sixteenth notes)*

 ### <a name="score-manager"></a>Score manager
 #### Overview